aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 ## Future Architectural Changes

-As more [features are added](./../docs/features.md#planned-features) and as usage grows, some architectural enhancements will have to be considered:
+As more [features will be added](./../docs/features.md#planned-features) and as usage grows, some architectural enhancements will have to be considered:

 * HA with multi-regional deployments and using [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) for routing traffic.
 * Move to a higher App Service SKU to avail of slot swapping, horizontal auto-scaling etc.